-- 1.4 The unprecedented challenges faced by all of us in 2021/22 and 2022/23 have continued into 2023/24, with significant inflationary pressures.
-The government settlement delivered in mid-December for East Lindsey included New Homes Bonus (£378k) and a 3% funding guarantee (£980k). - 1.5 In 2023/24, a budget is proposed that allows expenditure to be financed using reserves and creation of efficiencies and appropriate funding in order to smooth the impact of the council's ongoing pressure.
-Significant savings are required going forward as a result of increased inflationary costs and other cost pressures, including substantial pressure from the IDB levy.
+In 2023/24, a budget is proposed that allows expenditure to be financed using reserves and creation of efficiencies and appropriate funding in order to smooth the impact of the council's ongoing pressure.
+Savings are required going forward as a result of increased inflationary costs and other cost pressures but particularly in relation to substantial pressure from the IDB levy where it has and continues to lead on raising this issue with its partners in the South and East Lincolnshire Partnership.
 This means that the Council can continue to provide services whilst also supporting its overall objectives.
-The Council will continue to strive to be as efficient as possible in all its work, building on the South and East Lincolnshire Council's Partnership with its partners at South Holland District Council, Boston Borough Council and PSPS, whilst ensuring it maximises the income it receives.
+The Council will continue to strive to be as efficient as possible in all its work, building on the SELCP Partnership with its partners whilst ensuring it maximises the income it receives.